mike10004/cs-bridge-2020-hw4/README.md

 This repository is a template for projects that contain solutions to homework assignments for NYU Tandon CS Bridge Winter 2020.

-To use this template, fork the repository and perform the following
+To use this template, clone, fork, or otherwise duplicate the repository and perform the following modifications:
-modifications:

 1. change this readme to reflect that this is an assignment, not the template
 2. modify `question.md`, `input.txt`, and `expected-output.txt` as appropriate